Schedule A Free Estimate!

 If you set up a green garden atop your flat roof, you may face invasive plant roots.
 Therefore, you need to take prior precautions to prevent that.

 About Christopher Home Improvement

 If you are looking for a reputable and professional roofing contractor to install and maintain your roof, Christopher Home Improvement should be your one-stop destination.
 We have served the residents and businesses in Connecticut and Rhode Island for over 16 years.
-Call us at 877-334-4654 or fill our contact form to get a free roofing, siding, gutter, or window repair/installation estimate.
+Call us at 877-334-4654 or fill out our contact form to get free roofing, siding, gutter, or home window installation and repair estimate.